Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Spectral dependency of the OAM states

-Again, we plot $C_\ell(\lambda)$ for this configuration in Fig.~\ref{fig:OAM_flatt}.c.
-As expected, when smaller waists are chosen, the spectral shift is compensated to some extent.
-In contrast to this, when choosing larger waists, the spectrum is shifted toward the degenerate wavelength (solid green line in Fig.~\ref{fig:OAM_flatt}.c).
-The absolute value of the spectral overlap $|A_{l,l'}|$ is shown in Fig.~\ref{fig:OAM_flatt}.d.
-Interestingly, looking at Fig.~\ref{fig:OAM_flatt}.d, we can find two configurations ($|\ell|=1$ and $1'$) in which the collection probabilities are identical but one is maximally entangled and the other is poorly entangled with $|\ell|=2,3$ and $4$.
-Theoretically, the diagonal elements should be $|A_{\ell,\ell}|=1$, but the calculation was performed with a resolution step in the collection waist of $2$\,µm, leading to small discrepancies in the probability amplitudes between modes.
+We plot $C_\ell(\lambda)$ for these configurations in Fig.~\ref{fig:OAM_flatt}.c.
+As expected, the spectral overlap of the modes can be improved, by choosing a smaller waist parameters for the modes with lower OAM.
+In contrast, the overlap decreases when choosing the larger beam waist parameter $w'_{1}=85$\,$\upmu$m (solid green line in Fig.~\ref{fig:OAM_flatt}.c).
+The absolute value of the spectral overlap $|A_{l,l'}|$ is shown in Fig.~\ref{fig:OAM_flatt}.d, which has been normalized to the highest value $P_\ell$.
+Interestingly, looking at Fig.~\ref{fig:OAM_flatt}.d, we can find two configurations for $|\ell|=1$ ($w_{1}$ and $w'_{1}$) in which the collection probabilities are close to identical but one is highly entangled and the other is poorly entangled with $|\ell|=2,3$ and $4$.
+Ideally, the elements of $|A_{\ell,\ell'}|$ (the first 4 by 4 terms) should be equal to unity for all $\ell$ and $\ell'$.
+However, we found that this is not to be possible only by changing the waist parameters while also optimizing also for the spectral overlap.
+Nonetheless the approach yields a high purity and entanglement fidelity with a maximally entangled state, as will be shown in the following.
+It is worth mentioning that the calculation was performed with a resolution in the collection waist of $2$\,$\upmu$m, which in this tight focusing regime, can lead to non-negligible change of the amplitude and a shift of the spectrum.
 This also shows how sensitive the SPDC state is in the choice of the collection mode.